kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

    server, each API server must be configured individually.
 This is similar to how other file-based configurations (e.g., encryption configuration) work today.

+2. API-dependent references: Manifest-based admission control resources may not depend on the rest API.
-2. Param objects for policies: No support for ValidatingAdmissionPolicy/MutatingAdmissionPolicy `paramKind` references.
+    1. Param objects for policies: No support for ValidatingAdmissionPolicy/MutatingAdmissionPolicy `paramKind` references.
 Policies configured via manifest cannot reference ConfigMaps or other cluster resources for parameters.

-3. Service references in webhooks: Only URL-based webhook endpoints are supported.
+    2. Service references in webhooks: Only URL-based webhook endpoints are supported.
 Service references (`clientConfig.service`) are not supported because the service network may not be available at API server startup.
+    3. Credentials for webhooks: Webhooks will only use statically configured credentials (e.g., `kubeConfigFile`).
+Service account credentials, cluster trust bundles, or other API-fetched credentials are not supported.
+Credentials that e.g. refer to an external OAuth endpoint are permitted.

-4. API visibility: Manifest-based admission control resources are not visible through the Kubernetes API.
-These resources cannot be controlled through the API by design, may not be synchronized between API servers, and exposing them (similar to mirror pods) has proven error-prone in practice.
+3. API visibility: Manifest-based admission control resources are not visible through the Kubernetes API.
+These resources cannot be controlled through the API by design, may not be synchronized between API servers, and exposing them (similar to mirror pods) has proven

-5. Dynamic credentials for webhooks: Webhooks will only use statically configured credentials (e.g., `kubeConfigFile`).
-Service account credentials, cluster trust bundles, or other dynamically-fetched credentials are not supported.

 ## Proposal